dghubble/gologin/README.md

 See [examples](examples) for tutorials with apps you can run from the command line.
 Visit [whoam.io](https://whoam.io/) to see a live site running on some Kubernetes clusters.

+tldr: Chained ContextHandlers which implement the steps of auth flows to provide access tokens and (optional) associated User/Account structs.

 ### Packages

 * Google - [docs](http://godoc.org/github.com/dghubble/gologin/google)